Chair: Ms Denise Jagger, Pro Chancellor

 The University of York is open and transparent in how it decides the remuneration of the Vice-Chancellor (VC) and senior members of staff and publishes details in its Annual Report and Financial Statements 2018 (PDF , 4,838kb).

 The Vice-Chancellor’s salary is determined by the University’s Remuneration Committee – a sub-committee of the University’s Council.
-The Remuneration Committee is comprised in total of four lay members of council plus two independent committee members selected for their relevant HR and Remuneration expertise.
+The Remuneration Committee is comprised in total of four lay members of council plus a further committee member selected for their external independent perspective.

 While the Vice-Chancellor is in attendance at the Remuneration Committee, they are not a member of the committee and play no part in the decision regarding their own salary.
 The Vice-Chancellor’s salary is decided by the lay and independent committee members alone.
 The Vice-Chancellor leaves the meeting when their salary is discussed.

 In deciding the Vice- Chancellor’s salary, the Remuneration Committee reviews external comparator data including that for the Russell Group, and reviews the Vice-Chancellor’s performance against strategic objectives that encompass all aspects of the role.
 The Remuneration Committee makes a report on its business to the University Council.

 The VC’s remuneration package reflects the level of responsibility and skills required to maintain the reputation of a dynamic institution such as the University of York and is commensurate with the leadership strengths required to sustainably guide the University through the turbulent and unpredictable future facing the UK Higher Education sector.